decentralized-identity/veramo-agent-deploy/readme.md

 You can find the required API Key through the Heroku project settings (`Reveal Config Vars`).

+The deployment will create a link between your forked repo and the Heroku instance.
+When you update your repo (e.g. updating the Veramo package version, changing your agent configuration), Heroku will automatically deploy

 ## Deploy to Heroku using Docker

 You will need to fork this repo and add the following key/value pair to the root of `app.json`.
 You can then use the same deploy button as above or use the Heroku cli.